taoyuphy/starter-hugo-research-group/content/authors/chengyuan_cai/_index.md

   - course: Master in Condensed Matter Theory
     institution: Department of Physics, University of Science and Technology of China
     year: 2021.09-present
+     - course: Bachelor in Physics
+    institution: Department of Physics, University of Science and Technology of China
+    year: 2017.09-2021.06

 # Social/Academic Networking